thegreyfellow/thegreyfellow/README.md

 ### 🛠️ Tech Stack

 - **Languages & Frameworks:**
-  JavaScript / TypeScript, React, NestJS, Ruby on Rails
+  Ruby on Rails, JavaScript / TypeScript, React, NestJS, Go.

 - **Interests:**
   Building scalable web apps, learning new tech, and growing as a developer (and as a person!)